 - Go to Start > Control Panel > Date, Time, Language and regional Options -> Region and Language Options.

 - Now click the Formats tab and then Additional settings.

 - Go to the Decimal symbol field, where you have to type “.” (dot), and then click OK twice.

 - Restart your computer.

-The reason this error occurs in this particular case is due to an issue with the System Reserved Partition (which is about 100mb default partition for BitLocker encryption, Recovering Windows, and other System Files).
+Error 0x80070057 may appear during a clean installation of Windows 10 or Windows 7 when you are trying to format a hard disk.
+The reason this error occurs in this particular case is due to an issue (or damage) with the System Reserved Partition (which is 100 or 500 Mb default partition for BitLocker encryption, Recovering Windows, and other System Files).

 When it happens, you will have to delete the existing Windows partition where the previous version of Windows was installed (usually on Local Disk C:).
 This includes the System Partition.
 Then you will have to format the disk for a new, clean installation of Windows.

-- Insert the Windows 7 DVD and begin the installation process.
+- Insert the Windows 10 Installation DVD/bootable USB stick and begin the installation process;

 - Select Disk 0 partition 1, and then click Delete.
-By doing this, you’re deleting the System Reserved Space.
+By doing this, you’re deleting the System Reserved Partition;

 - Select the Disk 0 partition 2 and format it once more.